I don’t know who you are, I shall call you the New Mum, you posted this on social media:

-Firstly, can I say congratulations.
+Firstly, can I say congratulations, New Mum.
 You did it.
 You grew a tiny human being.
 I don’t know if pregnancy was kind to you, or whether you spent 9 months with your head down the toilet, but you did it.
 I hope your labour wasn’t one of those 37 hour long ones and that there weren’t too many stitches involved.
 But welcome to the world of parenting.
 Do you find yourself just staring at the baby in awe?
 I did.
 Both times.

 I’m really pleased things are going so well for you, and long may it continue.
 But let me just say having a messy house, skipping the odd shower and not being able to watch your child for every second of the day doesn’t make you a lazy parent.
 It makes you a pretty normal one.